-Cut each section into two pieces between the stitching lines.
+Cut each section in half between the stitching lines.

 Press flat to set the seams.
 Open the sky patch and press with the seam allowances towards the sky fabric.

-If you've started with over-sized patches, as I have in this example, you'll need to trim the units to size.
+If you've started with over-sized patches, as I have in this example, you need to trim each block to size.

 4-1/2" divided by 2 equals 2-1/4"

-Align the 2-1/4" vertical line of your ruler with the top center point of your goose.
+At your cutting mat, align the 2-1/4" vertical marking on your ruler with the top center point of your goose.

-Align the 45 degree line of your ruler with the seam line between the geese and sky fabric as shown below.
+Align the 45 degree marking on your ruler with the seam line between the geese and sky fabric as shown below.

 Trim off the two exposed sides with your rotary cutter.

-Rotate the block 1/2 turn, aligning the previously cut edges with the 2-1/2' horizontal line and the 4-1/2" vertical line of the ruler.
+Rotate the block 1/2 turn (Goose point is away from you), aligning the previously trimmed edges with the 2-1/2" horizontal line and the 4-1/2" vertical line of the ruler.